emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 If you followed the previous tip, you might be able to use only one or two tags to filter only the devices to be assigned.

 If the filtered list looks good, select the top checkbox in the table heading to select them all.
-A new menu will appear at the top of the page that provides bulk operations.
+A new menu appears at the top of the page that provides bulk operations.
 Select **More** and then either **Change Service Policy** or **Change Coverage Policy**.
 You'll be presented a with dropdown list to choose from.
 Select your policy from the list and then select **Save**.
-The devices you selected will be assigned to their new policy, and you will see a real-time notification confirming the change.
+The devices you selected are assigned to their new policy, and you should see a real-time notification confirming the change.

 <details className="custom-details-example">
-  <summary>Show me an example</summary>
+  <summary>Show an example</summary>
   <img
     src={require('./assets/bulk-policy-change.png').default}
     style={{width:900}}